BadgersMC/LumaSG/README.md

 Custom items from Nexo can be configured in the chest loot tables.

+### KingdomsX

+LumaSG automatically detects and integrates with KingdomsX to handle PvP conflicts during survival games.

+**How it works:**
+- When KingdomsX prevents PvP (same kingdom, pacifist kingdoms, PvP disabled players)
+- LumaSG's hook overrides this protection during active survival games
+- Players are notified once per game that PvP is enabled
+- Uses reflection to safely access KingdomsX API (compatible with version 1.16.20.5+)

+**Technical Details:**
+- Listens for `EntityDamageByEntityEvent` at `HIGHEST` priority
+- Checks if both players are in the same active survival game with PvP enabled
+- Un-cancels damage events that were blocked by KingdomsX
+- Proper package names: `org.kingdoms.constants.player.KingdomPlayer`, `org.kingdoms.constants.group.Kingdom`

+The hook works by running after KingdomsX's PvP protection and un-cancelling damage events when both players are in the same active survival game with PvP enabled.
+If you need another Claim/Team plugin hooked in open a pull request and I will look into it.

 ## Requirements

 - Paper 1.21.4 or higher (Required - will not work on Spigot/CraftBukkit)